-Aligning Certifications: Projects with existing Section 8 contracts that have a new LIHTC award will have 2 different Move In Dates.
-Move In dates under the Section 8 program will reflect the date the household first occupied the building, and may be spread throughout the year.
-Move In dates for the LIHTC project will reflect the date the household was qualified for the LIHTC program, and will cluster near the date of acquisition, or the new Placed In Service Date.
-After the Initial Year, Owners may request HUD's permission to align the Section 8 annual recertification date with the LIHTC program.
+Aligning Certifications: Projects with existing Section 8 contracts that have a new LIHTC award will have 2 different move-in dates.
+Move in dates under the Section 8 program will reflect the date the household first occupied the building, and may be spread throughout the year.
+Move in dates for the LIHTC project will reflect the date the household was qualified for the LIHTC program, and will cluster near the date of acquisition, or the new placed in service date.